Floods, blackouts and gas shortages: Florida faces headwinds in the wake of hurricanes Helene and Milton

 She encouraged survivors to apply for assistance to help with temporary housing and longer-term recovery costs, and added FEMA would work with impacted communities to remove debris from both hurricanes.

-The American Red Cross said its teams are searching for people who went missing after Milton slammed Florida, as ongoing power outages and limited internet connectivity have left some people unable to communicate with loved ones.
+The American Red Cross said its teams are supporting reunification efforts for individuals who went missing after Milton slammed Florida, as ongoing power outages and limited internet connectivity have left some people unable to communicate with loved ones.
+The organization said it was also traveling into impacted areas to identify persons in need who may not have sought refuge in shelters.

+The Florida National Guard is supporting over 100 active search and rescue missions in 19 counties, according to DeSantis.
+Over 1,000 people have been rescued from floodwaters and other hazards, the governor said.

 Those having trouble contacting family and friends can submit a request through the Red Cross website, the organization said.
 Its teams continued Saturday searching for people who went missing after Hurricane Helene in Georgia, Tennessee, the Carolinas and Florida.